Features of Complex Burns (that require referral to an appropriate service)

 - All full thickness burns.

-- Any burn not healed in 2 weeks.
+- All circumferential burns.- Any burn not healed in 2 weeks.

 - Any burn with suspicion of non-accidental injury should be referred to a Burn Unit/Centre for expert assessment within 24 hours.